UstadMobile/UstadMobile/PULLREQUEST-CHECKLIST.md

 those fields have no impact on the logic, you don't need individual tests for each one being filled.
 If those fields have an impact on the logic (e.g. title is a required field, and the form should not be saved if the title is empty), then this does require an extra test scenario.

-### Leaks

-* Ensure that there are **no memory leaks detected by Leak Canary.**.
-You need to navigate to each screen and wait for at least 5 seconds.
-If Leak Canary "sings", then ensure the leak is removed.
-Make sure to implement onDestroyView in all fragments.
-Make sure that all RecyclerViewAdapters are detached and any reference to the presenter, fragment, or context are set to null.
-See the UstadListViewFragment for a reference on dealing with RecyclerViews